chamale-rac/postgresql-transactions/README.md

 Remember to modify the config.json file with the correct credentials for your own connection.

-The schema used in this example is contained in the schema.sql file.
+The schema and test data used in this example is contained in the schema.sql file.